-Campus PCR testing is available on weekdays by appointment only at the University Club, 803 State St. (intersection of State Street Mall and East Campus Mall).
+Campus PCR testing is available on weekdays by appointment only at 333 E. Campus Mall.
 Appointments can be made through the MyUHS app or the MyUHS web portal.
-Check the testing website for more information, including test site hours, test site accessibility and a campus parking map.
-Designated parking at the test site is not available.
+Check the testing website for more information, including test site hours.

-Campus is also offering antigen testing.
+Campus is also offering at-home antigen testing kits for fall semester to current employees and students.
 More information can be found on our testing page.

-Public Health Madison & Dane County maintains a listing of local testing locations open during weekend hours.Last updated 8:24 AM, April 4, 2022
+Public Health Madison & Dane County maintains a listing of local testing locations.Last updated 10:58 AM, August 18, 2022

 Can my family member or friend who is traveling with me to Madison get tested for COVID-19 on campus?